“Don’t know how you do the voodoo that you do”

 Listen to the More Recipes About Music & Food Spotify Playlist

 Somewhere between a stew and a soup lies the stoup.
-You can think of it as either stew with extra gravy or a soup with extra meat & veg.
+You can think of it as either stew with extra gravy or soup with extra meat & vegetable.
 I prefer stoups to soups opting to go heavy on vegetables.
 I’ve never been much of a broth heavy soup fan.
 They always feel like an appetizer when what I usually want is a meal.

 MAKES ME WANNA STOUP

 Black beans, chickpeas, kidney beans, red potatoes, peppers, onions, corn, and scallions

 2 onions, chopped